dialogic-godot/documentation/documentation/classes/class_dialogictextevent.md

 If a character is set, this setting can change the portrait of that character.
+If a runtime-character is created, the portrait can instead be a color (hex or color name).

 ---